On $(i)$-Curves in Blowups of $\mathbb{P}^r$: Infinity of -curves

-Even if $Y^5_9$ is not a Mori Dream Space we can determine all $(-1)$- and $(0)$-curves . \begin{proposition} \begin{enumerate} \item In $Y^5_9$ all $(0)$-curves are $(0)$-Weyl lines (or have numerical $(0)$-classes). \item In $Y^5_9$ the only $(-1)$-curves are ones in Example \ref{line} (i.e. lines through two points and the rational normal curves through $n+3$ points). \end{enumerate} \end{proposition} \begin{proof} Indeed Theorem \ref{class} implies that there are {\it finitely} many $(-1)$-curves; therefore the notion of $(-1)$-curves do not detect the finite generation of the Cox Ring of $Y$.
+Although $Y^5_9$ is not a Mori Dream Space we can determine all $(-1)$- and $(0)$-curves. \begin{proposition} \begin{enumerate} \item In $Y^5_9$ all $(0)$-curves are $(0)$-Weyl lines (or have numerical $(0)$-classes). \item In $Y^5_9$ the only $(-1)$-curves are ones in Example \ref{line} (i.e. the proper transforms of lines through two points and the proper transform of the rational normal curves through $n+3$ points). \end{enumerate} \end{proposition} \begin{proof} Indeed Theorem \ref{class} implies that there are {\it finitely} many $(-1)$-curves; therefore the notion of $(-1)$-curves do not detect the finite generation of the Cox Ring of $Y$.
 Moreover, Proposition \ref{CRnum0classrleq5} implies that all Cremona reduced $(0)$-curves are lines through two points.
 Therefore every $(0)$-curve is a $(0)$-Weyl line (and there are infinitely many), see Remark \ref{rem}. \end{proof}

 Can movable curves be used in the study of Mori Dream Spaces? \begin{question} Does Theorem \ref{nms2} hold for other varieties? \end{question}